 A wide variety of birds and other wildlife, especially deer and small mammals such as mink, live along streams because of the excellent protective cover and the wide variation of food sources to be found there.

-Winter at the Range
+Winter at The National Bison Range

 Winter puts a whole new edge on survival in the wild.
 Many food sources have dried up or are buried under the snow blanket.
 Wildlife must deal with getting about in deep snow and freezing weather.
 Animals of the Bison Range handle this season in a variety of ways: they migrate, hibernate, adapt or endure.

 Some wildlife can continue to find their usual foods such as seeds or browse.
 Meadow voles and their predators, live in tunnels under the snow and forage as always.
 Some animals adapt to different foods in winter, finding browse or berries and seeds that stay above the snow.
 Small animals such as rabbits find the snow raises them to new levels and new bushes to browse on.
 Hoofed animals paw through the snow for grasses or the succulent winter rosettes of perennial plants.

 Those creatures who cannot find winter foods must migrate or hibernate.
 Ground squirrels are hibernators.
 This requires locating or digging a suitable den and concentrating on putting on a fat layer to sustain them throughout the winter.
 A long cold winter might severely tax their ability to survive.
 Migrants, primarily birds, must also acquire fat reserves for the long trip to their wintering grounds.